TeddyCho/TeddyCho.github.io/_posts/2015-07-31-clock-time.md

 where p_t is the proportion at time t, \bar{p} is the exchange's average proportion, and s_t is the score at time t.

-For example, exchange volume shares could look like this for BAC, for different business intervals:
+For example, exchange volume share scores could look like this for BAC, for different business intervals:

 <label for="amount">Clock Interval:</label>
 <input type="text" id="amount" />